mooalot/zustand-namespaces/README.md

-# Zustand Divisions API Documentation
+# Zustand Divisions

 This API offers a modular state management solution designed to complement Zustand.
 By introducing a division-based approach, it provides greater flexibility compared to Zustand's traditional slice pattern.
 This flexibility is especially beneficial for managing partialization and other complexities in large state structures.

-At its core, the API enables the creation and use of distinct state divisions, facilitating modular and scalable state management within your application.
+At its core, the API enables the creation and use of distinct state divisions by using namespaced slices.
 While the architecture relies on a single store, it organizes the state into multiple divisions, each with its own dedicated state, actions, and hooks, ensuring a streamlined and maintainable structure.

 ## Installation